p1940/p1940/README.md

 # 2. Profiles
 This section is *normative*.

-A profile defines specific API calls and associated parameters in context with the IEEE P1940 trust framework defined in Section X of this document.
+A profile defines specific API calls and associated parameters in context with the IEEE P1940 trust framework.
 Please refer to the transaction diagram in Section 4 for appropriate mappings of service requests and responses.

 ## 2.1 IEEE Std.
 2410 Profile
 The IEEE Std.
-2410 profile maps specific API calls to IEEE P1940 transactions.
-It specifies requirements for requests to an IEEE Std.
+2410 profile maps specific API calls to IEEE P1940 transactions and defines the information for requests to an IEEE Std.
 2410 Identity Provider service using biometric authentication.

 ### 2.1.1 AuthenticationStart/AuthenticationRequest
 An AuthenticationStart typically originates with a relying party (RP) as a request that sends the user-id and device-id parameters and returns session-id for an enrolled account on a specific device.
 The request is asynchronous resulting in a session opportunity being created.
 Creation of a session opportunity causes a subsequent out-of-band push notification to be sent to the enrolled device for that user.
 OPTIONALLY, a polling sequence from the mobile device may be used instead of a push notification.
 OPTIONALLY, the request MAY contain a Vector of Trust Request (VTR).
 ### 2.1.2 AuthenticationResponse
 An AuthenticationResponse call contains the results of the mobile device execution of specified authentication mode(s) the device requested by an out-of-band push notification.
-The AuthenticationResponse SHOULD NOT contain the literal Vector of Trust (VOT) results, but IEEE Std.
-2410 specifics of the authentication results including biometric modalities.
+The AuthenticationResponse does not contain the literal Vector of Trust (VOT) results and IEEE Std.
+2410 contains the authentication results including biometric modalities.

 ### 2.1.3 GetSessionStatus
 The Identity Provider can be polled or notified by the Relying Party regarding an active session created by an AuthenticationStart (see 2.1.1).
 If the session is authenticated, a call to GetSessionStatus within its active period (i.e., not expired) will return the authentication result and MAY contain a Vector of Trust (VOT) result characterizing the context of the authentication session.
 ### 2.1.4 Privacy Considerations
-The Identity Provider and associated mobile SDK are responsible for security of the user’s privately identifiable information (PII).
+The Identity Provider and associated mobile SDK are responsible for security of the user’s personally identifiable information (PII) or personal health information (PHI) as defined in NIST 800-122.
 No PII is shared to the Relying Party - only the authentication result (true or false) and MAY contain a Vector of Trust (VOT).
 Any additional information is outside the scope of this profile such as attribute values (i.e., name, address, DoB, etc.) obtained via other IDP APIs.

 ### 2.1.5 Security Considerations
-All transactions MUST be protected in transit by TLS as described in BCP195.
-Authentication Servers SHOULD take into account device postures when dealing with native apps if possible.
+All transactions SHALL be protected in transit by TLS as described in BCP195.
+Authentication Servers may take into account device postures when dealing with native apps if possible.
 Device postures include characteristics such as a user's lock screen setting, or if the app has 'root access' (meaning the device OS may be compromised to gain additional privileges not intended by the vendor), or if there is a device attestation for the app for its validity.
 Specific policies or capabilities are outside the scope of this specification.
-All clients MUST conform to applicable recommendations found in the Security Considerations sections of [[RFC6749](https://tools.ietf.org/html/rfc6749)].
+All clients SHALL conform to applicable recommendations found in the Security Considerations sections of [[RFC6749](https://tools.ietf.org/html/rfc6749)].

 ### 2.1.6 Threat Model
 IEEE Std.
 2410 determines the user and device enrollment process which mitigates man-in-the-middle (MiTM) attacks that may be used to intercept calls from the mobile device to the relying party and the mobile device to the identity provider.
-Although protected by TLS, we still recommend the association of IDP and RP within a trusted network and the IDP-RP connections MUST use client certificates (called friend certificates) as required by IEEE Std.
+Although protected by TLS, we still recommend the association of Identity Provider (IDP) and Relying Party (RP) within a trusted network and the IDP-to-RP connections SHALL use client certificates (called friend certificates) as required by IEEE Std.
 2410.

 # 3. Trust Framework
 This section is *normative*.